BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 This course mainly covers Linear algebra, multivariable calculus, and complex analysis.
 Better to warm up with calculus 1 and 2.

-It will be the most challenging course for me due to various reasons such as mathematic terminology, different education system, especially to the fact that I haven't work on my math for so many years.
-As long as I can conquer this one, I should be able to handle all of the rest.
-Meanwhile, never underestimate the difficulty of the top school.
+This course will be the most challenging one for me.
+There are many reasons for this, such as not being familiar with math terms, different education systems, and I haven't done math in years.
+As long as I can overcome this course, I can successfully pass all the following courses.
+Of course, I don't want to underestimate the difficulty of the top schools.

 # About this repo